nicolaskruchten/semiology_of_graphics/Remaking Figures from Semiology of Graphics.md

 The book displays the figure above with all-black points, alongside the the three panels below which are broken out by sector, so as to show more completely the overall distribution of population and how it breaks out by sector.

-The primary critique of this approach in the book is that even though french departments are roughly evenly-sized, it's hard to directly perceive population *densities* in these figures.
+The primary critique of this approach in the book is that even though French departments are roughly evenly-sized, it's hard to directly perceive population *densities* in these figures.
 This point is addressed in the next figures.

 ```python
 fig = px.scatter_geo(long_df, geojson=long_df.geometry, locations=long_df.index,